- Student organizations wishing to promote their group or an event must gain approval from the Department of Campus

-- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Office of Campus Life Do You QU page.
+- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Department of Campus Life Do You QU page.

 - Consistent with the university’s obligation to protect students’ privacy rights, student organizations shall not publish or broadcast any stories involving student disciplinary matters, either academic or non-academic, until the matter is fully adjudicated by the university or information is released by the university or information is made publicly available by town/state police.

 Do You QU

 - Student organizations are required to update and maintain their Do You QU page on a regular basis.

 - A current copy of the organization’s constitution must be uploaded to the “Documents” page at all times.

 - All events must be registered through Do You QU for approval.

 - Student organization members are required to respond to requests and/or correspondence from university officials within 48 hours.

 - Student organizations are encouraged to visit the Carl Hansen Student Center, suite 202, call 203-582-8673 or email email@example.com with any questions.

-The Office of Campus Life may review all policies for exceptions, changes or updates at any time and where applicable.
+The Department of Campus Life may review all policies for exceptions, changes or updates at any time and where applicable.